-As of January 20, five of the ten S&P 500 economic sectors recorded positive returns since the start of the year.
-The energy sector, which had the largest average returns over the past five years, has also been leading during January with a return of 10.8 percent year-to-date.
-Industrials and Financials have seen the largest declines year-to-date (figure 7, top panel).
+As of March 17, all ten S&P 500 economic sectors recorded positive returns year-to-date.
+The telecommunications sector, which had the lowest average return over the past five years, was leading on March 17 with a year-to-date return of 13.5 percent.
+The best performer in the past five years, the energy sector, ranked second with the return of 7.1 percent through March 17.
+The utilities sector reported the lowest year-to-date return of 2.1 percent (figure 7, top panel).

-Two of the four geographic indices recorded a positive return year-to-date.
-The Wilshire 5000 increased 1.6 percent and the U.K.'s FTSE 100 is up 1.0 percent.
-Germany's DAX fell 1.1 percent and Japan's Nikkei 225 2.6 percent (figure 7, middle panel).
+All four geographic indices recorded positive returns year-to-date.
+The Wilshire 5000 increased 5.3 percent, the U.K.'s FTSE 100 rose 6.8 percent, Germany's DAX is up by 8.8 percent and Japan's Nikkei 225 by 1.4 percent (figure 7, middle panel).

 All four Russell Style Indices recorded an increase year-to-date.
-The Russell 2000 Small-Cap Index rose 4.7 percent.
-The Russell 1000 Value Index increased 1.7 percent, the Russell Large-Cap Index is up 1.1 percent and the Russell 1000 Growth Index 0.5 percent (figure 7, bottom panel).
+The Russell 2000 Small-Cap Index rose 10.8 percent.
+The Russell 1000 Value Index increased 6.3 percent; the Russell Large-Cap Index is up by 4.7 percent and the Russell 1000 Growth Index by 3.2 percent (figure 7, bottom panel).